TonyKim9401/FinancialPrompt/README.md

      -H "Content-Type: application/json" \
      -d "{\"content\": \"Summarize Spotify's latest conference call.\"}"
 ```

+This repository includes a Postman collection for interacting with the FinChat API.
+The Postman file has been attached; please use it for backend testing.
+- see the [Postman Collection](./FinchatAssignment.postman_collection) file for details.

 ### Frontend
 #### Navigate to the project directory